 How do I reconcile my view with the views of others?
 By recognizing that reality is the shared context of everything and everyone that exists.

 Why is there suffering?
-Suffering, pressure to evolve, is intrinsic to existence in a shared context and serves a vital purpose: pressure to evolve.
-Human suffering arises latently from not understanding, accepting, or nurturing the extraordinary context of human existence – as pressure to evolve from our reliance on meta-realistic consciousness.
+Suffering is intrinsic to existence in a shared context and serves a vital purpose: pressure to evolve.
+Human suffering arises latently from a failure to understand, accept, and nurture the extraordinary context of human existence – as pressure to evolve from our reliance on meta-realistic consciousness.

 Why must I die?
 Because eternal life is inconsistent with the wondrous context of life.